ismanf/golang-design-patterns/README.md

 ### Abstract Factory
 Provide an interface for creating famili es of related or dependent objects without specifying their concrete classes.

+### Prototype
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this protoype.

 ## Structural patterns
 Structural patterns are concerned with how classes and objects are composed to form